MfN-Berlin/RDF-to-SemanticWiki/README.md

 To stop the wiki do: `docker-compose down`

 # Example
-The example shows how to create a wikis forms, templates, categories and properties by importing an ontology in to the wiki.
+The example shows how to create a wiki forms, templates, categories and properties by importing an ontology in to the wiki.
 The example ontology is "Friend of a Friend" (FOAF), a well-known ontology for describing social networks (Brickley, Miller, 2015).
 FOAF is provided here in RDF/XML format: `example/foaf.rdf`.
 You can get an overview of FOAF using an ontology visualizer, like [VOWL](http://www.visualdataweb.de/webvowl/).